tnmendes/watt/README.md

 > To activate "Night Mode" you will have to follow these steps: Click on the button on the bottom right "▲".
 Click in one of the circles that will open a screen with information about your device.
 On that screen, you have a button on the top left for configuration, click on it.
 Now just go down and you'll find "Night Mode".

 3 - Do all devices support "Night Mode"?
-> Almost all Kasa Smart devices are supporting, except: "HS200 v1" and "HS220 v2" I believe that is because of hardware limitations.
+> Almost all Kasa Smart devices are supporting, except: "HS200 v1", "HS220 v2" and the HS210 KIT(just the slave) I believe that is because of hardware limitations.

 4 - Where is the Android App?
 > This app does not exist on Android and there are no plans for development.
 I'm just iOS Developer and I don't have knowledge of Android.